 - Bleeding from the urethra

-- An inability to urinate at all
+- An inability to urinate at all.

 Including the nature, duration and severity of the current symptoms, the presence of any other medical conditions, and family history of prostate problems.

-During a physical examination the doctor will feel the abdomen for signs of an enlarged bladder and they will perform a digital rectal examination (DRE) to check for enlargement or irregularity of the prostate gland.
+During a physical examination the doctor will feel the abdomen for signs of an enlarged bladder and perform a digital rectal examination (DRE) to check for enlargement or irregularity of the prostate gland.

 These will be performed to check kidney function and to check the PSA (prostate specific antigen).
 PSA is a protein released into the blood by the prostate gland.
-Higher than normal levels can indicate enlarged prostate, prostate inflammation (prostatitis) or prostate cancer.
+Higher than normal levels can indicate an enlarged prostate, prostate inflammation (prostatitis) or prostate cancer.
 The PSA level tends to be significantly elevated in prostate cancer, but not always.

 This can show infection or the presence of blood in the urine.
+Other urine tests can measure strength and volume of flow and whether the bladder can be emptied completely.

 Transurethral Resection of the Prostate (TURP)